NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/cloud.md

 5. Press on "Desktop Auto-Resolution" under "ALL CONNECTIONS"

-6. If it is the first time you use Neurodesktop, wait until the desktop appears (it may take a few seconds).
+6. If it is the first time you have used Neurodesktop on this instance, wait until the desktop appears (it may take a few seconds).
 Otherwise, it should appear instantaneously.

 7. Neurodesk is ready to use!
-Click "What's next?" on the left of this page for further instructions.
+Click "What's next?" on the left of this page for further instructions on using Neurodesktop.

 8. For an optimal experience, switch your browser to full-screen mode by following the instructions for your browser here (except Mac where full-screen mode is built-in): https://www.thewindowsclub.com/open-chrome-edge-or-firefox-browser-in-full-screen-mode